andreadellacorte/docs/index.md

 ## How can I contact Tech Interview Coach?

-You can contact us at communications@techinterview.coach.
+You can contact us at <communications@techinterview.coach>.

 ## How can I file a complaint?

-You can contact us at hello@techinterview.coach.
+You can contact us at <hello@techinterview.coach>.

 ---